Jan8be/metadynminer.py/README.md

 All built-in functions can be customized with many parameters.
 You can learn more about that in the [documentation](https://metadynreporter.cz/manual/index.html).
 There are also other predefined functions allowing you to for example to enhance your presentation with animations of your 3D FES or remove a CV from existing FES.

+We hope metadynminer.py will help you analyse your metadynamics results in an efficient and convenient way.
+If you use metadynminer in published work, please read and cite [our article](https://doi.org/10.1093/bioinformatics/btae614).

 ## Quickstart: run in Binder